WHY VISIT YOSEMITE PARK?

 By Plane: If you will be flying into the area as the first leg of your journey to Yosemite, you have several options for airports.
 San Francisco and San Jose are the largest and have the most options, but are both around 6.5 hour drives to the park.
 You can also fly into Fresno or Sacramento airports which are around 5 and 5.5 hours from the park respectively.
 If you are not renting a car to drive into the park, you will need to look for a shuttle or bus service from the airport, a train service, or private transport such as Uber or Lyft.

 By Train and Bus: You can also travel to and from Yosemite National Park using train and bus from much of California:

 From Fresno: Yosemite Area Rapid Transit (YARTS) is offering 1 bus ride each direction from Fresno to Yosemite Valley.
 To reach the Yosemite Valley Backpackers Camp get off at Curry Village and either walk or take a national park shuttle to North Pines Campground.
 Walk to the back of the campground and across the footbridge to the camp.

 From Other California Cities: By rail on the Amtrak San Joaquin Train to the city of Merced (serviced by most large cities in California) or by Amtrak “Thruway” Bus Service from Merced to Yosemite Valley.
 To book your trip, use Amtrak’s Online Reservation Service to book round-trip Amtrak travel to “YOS” (Yosemite Valley).

-If you are traveling in the winter, early spring, or late fall, please be advised that snow chains may be required if you are driving a personal vehicle due to the icy and snow on the roads.
-Exactly when these restrictions will be in place is dependent on the weather of that season.
+If you are traveling in the winter, early spring, or late fall, please be advised that snow chains may be required if you are driving a personal vehicle due to the ice and snow on the roads.
+Exactly when these restrictions will be in place is dependent on the weather that season.
 Please check the current conditions to see if these requirements are in place.